zacharyydoll/VOCIM_Color_Prediction/README.md

 - Train a deep learning model to predict color categories
 - Evaluate model performance on test datasets
 - Enforce unique color assignments per frame using linear assignment

-## Requirements

-The project requires Python 3.9 and the following key dependencies:
-- PyTorch 2.3.0
-- torchvision 0.18.0
-- CUDA 12.1
-- Other dependencies listed in `environment.yml`

 ## Project Structure